jbliley/ebook_fix/docs/gui_plan.md

 for structured data, the same way the Metadata tab already does, rather than capturing printed text the way Phase 1 does today.

+#### Phase 6 audit -- Issue vs. FYI, section by section (2026-09-06)

+Went through `Engine.analyze()` (`src/ebook_fix/engine.py`, lines
+249-964) line by line, since that's the only place this report is fully assembled today -- the GUI's Analysis tab currently just captures its printed text wholesale (see Phase 1).
+The CLI itself already separates its output into two top-level comment blocks, "1.
+ANALYSIS & OVERVIEW" and "2.
+ISSUES & FINDINGS", which lines up with Jacob's Issue-vs-FYI split more closely than expected -- but it's not a clean 1:1, and a few spots genuinely need a decision before Phase 6 proper starts writing HTML.

+**FYI (context, not a problem) -- from "1.
+ANALYSIS & OVERVIEW":**
+- `[Book Metadata]`: Library (Calibre-managed/standalone), and every core field line (Title/Author/Language/Publisher/Date/Rights, Identifiers, Subjects, Description, Series) *when it isn't flagged MISMATCH*.
+EPUB Version, including the "will be upgraded" note.
+- `[File Contents]`: every count (HTML pages, spine entries, TOC entries + source, CSS/image/font/audio/video/other file counts, total word count, cover status line).
+- `[Book Structure Overview]`: Total Paragraphs/Images/Links,
+  Divisions/Parts, Chapters Detected, Front/Back Matter counts.
+- `[Typography Overview]`: every raw count (quote styles, apostrophe styles, dash counts, ellipsis counts, sentence-spacing counts).
+- `[CSS Overview]`: stylesheet/rule/`!important`/class counts.
+- `[Detailed Chapter Structure]` (the `--details` per-chapter dump): entirely drill-down FYI, not findings.

+**Issue (worth a person's attention) -- from "2.
+ISSUES & FINDINGS":**
+- `[Structure]`: thin/empty chapters, heading hierarchy issues.
+- `[Table of Contents]`: no TOC found, broken TOC links, chapters missing from TOC.
+- `[Cover Image]`: no cover declared, dangling `<meta name="cover">`, declared cover missing from archive, wrong media-type, mismatched declarations.
+- `[Span Soup]`: nested wrapper chains, empty spans, no-op classes.
+- `[Typography]` (the issues block, distinct from the Overview counts above): inconsistent/mixed quote or apostrophe styles, mojibake, stray BOM, zero-width spaces, soft hyphens, control characters, ALL-CAPS runs, repeated punctuation.
+- `[Paragraphs]`: junk/watermark paragraphs, empty paragraphs,
+  mid-sentence splits.
+- `[Images]`: broken image references, manifest entries pointing at missing images.
+- `[Ellipsis]`: ASCII and spaced-dot ellipsis.
+- `[Scene Breaks]`: mid-chapter `<hr>`, chapter-edge `<hr>`.

+**A third bucket, not just Issue/FYI -- flagged for manual review only:**
+- `[Possessive Candidates -- Manual Review]` is already its own thing in the CLI, on purpose (see the comment right above it in engine.py) -- genuinely ambiguous, never auto-repaired, exists so a person can review by hand.
+This should stay a visibly distinct third section in the GUI too, not get folded into "Issues" as if it were auto-fixable like everything else there.

+**Spots that need a decision, not just a classification:**

+1. **Metadata mismatches are already owned by the Metadata tab.** A MISMATCH on title/author/publisher/date/rights/description/series/ identifiers/subjects is a real issue, but Phase 2 already gives it a dedicated side-by-side picker there.
+Showing the same mismatch again as a duplicate line in the Analysis tab's Issues section seems redundant -- more useful might be a single rollup line ("N metadata field(s) need review -- see Metadata tab") rather than repeating each one.
+Needs Jacob's call before Phase 6 build starts.
+2. **The apostrophe count is reported twice.** `apo.total_match_count` ("Missing apostrophes (contraction split by a space)") appears once in `[Typography Overview]`'s FYI counts and again as its own `[Apostrophes]` issue line lower down -- same number, same book, no difference between them.
+The GUI version should only show this once, as an issue, and drop it from the Overview counts.
+3. **Project Gutenberg Boilerplate doesn't fit Issue or FYI cleanly.**
+   This section only prints at all when `gb.detected` is already true, so most of what it says is closer to FYI ("yes, this is Gutenberg-sourced, here's what repair will strip") -- except when `front_found`/`back_found` comes back false for a book that's otherwise Gutenberg-detected, which means the boilerplate is only partially findable and repair may not fully clean it.
+That half-found case reads more like an issue.
+Leaning toward: FYI when both halves are found, issue when either half isn't -- but this is a judgment call worth Jacob confirming rather than me deciding solo.
+4. **A few CSS findings are observations about existing, possibly intentional CSS, not problems.** "Page-break rules declared," "Forced height/max-height rules," and "Inline `<style>` blocks in chapter HTML" (the last of which explicitly counts blocks `ebook_fix` itself added) currently sit in `[CSS]` alongside actual problems like unbalanced braces or unreadable stylesheets.
+A book can have deliberate page-break CSS and that's not wrong.
+These three probably belong in an FYI/observation bucket rather than Issues, but splitting one analyzer section (`css`) across both buckets is more surgery than the rest of this audit needed, so flagging rather than deciding.
+5. **"Protected nodes skipped" isn't a problem, it's a reassurance.**
+   Inside `[Whitespace]`, `ws.protected_nodes_skipped_count` is explicitly "we deliberately didn't touch these (pre/code/script/ style/svg/math), here's how many" -- that's FYI, not an issue, even though the rest of `[Whitespace]` is a clean Issue list.
+6. **`[Module Checks]` isn't analyzer data at all.** Every other section reads off `analysis_report`, which is exactly what `_load_analysis()` already gives every other GUI tab.
+This section is different: it loops over `self.modules` (the CLI's *configured, enabled* repair modules) and calls each one's own `.analyze(book, analysis_report)`.
+The GUI's `_load_analysis()` doesn't build or hold a module list the way `Engine` does, and each module's count likely just re-derives from the same `analysis_report` fields already itemized above anyway.
+Rather than plumbing a second, separate module-instantiation path into the GUI to reproduce this section verbatim, Phase 6 should probably just drop it as redundant -- but confirming that assumption with Jacob before writing the template, since it's the one section this audit couldn't map onto anything already covered.

+No code changed this session -- next session picks up Phase 6 proper once the six items above are settled, building the actual template against `analysis_report` directly (`_load_analysis()`, same pattern Metadata already uses) instead of capturing `engine.analyze()`'s printed text.

 ### Phase 7 -- Before / After tab
 - Render a chapter/page from the original EPUB and its post-repair counterpart side by side.